This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 To make these cookies, you want to start by browning your butter.

-Then combine the wet and dry ingredients together.
 You need to refrigerate the cookie dough for 30-60 minutes to help the dough stiffen up a bit before scooping.

 Recipe Tips